Statement of Material Accounting Policies

 a) Property, plant and equipment

-Property, Plant and Equipment are stated at cost of acquisition, including any attributable cost for bringing the asset to its working condition for its intended use, less accumulated depreciation/amortisation and impairment loss.
+Property, Plant and Equipment are stated at cost of acquisition, including any attributable cost for bringing the asset to its working condition for its intended use, less accumulated depreciation and impairment losses, if any.

 Depreciation for the year is recognised in the statement of profit and loss.
 Losses arising from retirement and gains or losses arising from disposal of fixed assets which are carried at cost are recognised in the Statement of Profit and Loss.